fstarnaud/ozp-documentation-wiki/Iteration-38.md

  * Investigate ability to display a message when apps can not be displayed in the webtop  [#649](https://github.com/ozone-development/ozp-webtop/issues/649)

 ### Backend:
-* init.d scripts for nginx, postgresql, gunicorn
+* ~~init.d scripts for nginx, postgresql, gunicorn~~
-* integration with real authorization service and PKI
+* ~~integration with real authorization service and PKI~~
-* vagrant box with production-esque setup
+* vagrant box with production-esque setup (in progress, 80% complete)
-* run database migration script on production data
+* run database migration script on production data (in progress)
-* begin setting up staging/production infrastructure for new backend
+* begin setting up staging/production infrastructure for new backend (in progress)

 ### 508
 * Improve accessibility for (Center, HUD, Webtop)